HIPS/Spearmint/README.md

 Spearmint is a software package to perform Bayesian optimization.
 The Software is designed to automatically run experiments (thus the code name spearmint) in a manner that iteratively adjusts a number of parameters so as to minimize some objective in as few runs as possible.

 ## IMPORTANT: Please read about the license
 Spearmint is under an **Academic and Non-Commercial Research Use License**.
 Before using spearmint please be aware of the [license](LICENSE.md).
-If you do not qualify to use spearmint you can ask to obtain a license as detailed in the [license](LICENSE.md) or you can use the older open source code version (which is somewhat outdated) at https://github.com/JasperSnoek/spearmint.
+If you do not qualify to use Spearmint you can ask to obtain a license as detailed in the [license](LICENSE.md) or you can use the older open source code version (which is somewhat outdated) at https://github.com/JasperSnoek/spearmint.

 ## IMPORTANT: You are off the main branch!
 This is the PESC branch.
 This branch contains the Predictive Entropy Search with Constraints (PESC) acquisition function, described in the paper Predictive Entropy Search for Bayesian Optimization with Unknown Constraints (http://arxiv.org/abs/1502.05312).
 Note: using PESC <i>without</i> constraints results in a method that is similar (but not exactly equivalent) to Predictive Entropy Search (http://arxiv.org/abs/1406.2541).
 This branch also comes with a basic 2D plotting routine.

+Update: as of 23-08-2016 this branch also includes support for decoupling as well as PESC-F as discussed in the paper A General Framework for Constrained Bayesian Optimization using Information-based Search.

-####Relevant Publications
+## Relevant Publications

 Spearmint implements a combination of the algorithms detailed in the following publications: